XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## sign ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/SignHandler.cpp "Source")

-The `sign` method takes a transaction, specified as JSON, and a secret key, and returns a signed binary representation of the transaction that can be submitted.
+The `sign` method takes a [transaction in JSON format](reference-transaction-format.html) and a secret key, and returns a signed binary representation of the transaction.
 The result is always different, even when you provide the same transaction JSON and secret key.
+To contribute one signature to a multi-signed transaction, use the [`sign_for` command](#sign-for) instead.

-__*Note:*__ It is possible and preferable to sign a transaction without connecting to a server instead of using this command, by using [ripple-lib](https://github.com/ripple/ripple-lib).
-You should prefer to do offline signing of a transaction, especially when you do not control the server you are sending a transaction to.
-An untrustworthy server can abuse its position to change the transaction before signing it, or worse, use your secret to sign additional arbitrary transactions as if they came from you.
+**Caution:** Unless you operate the `rippled` server, you should do [local signing with RippleAPI](reference-rippleapi.html#sign) instead of using this command.
+An untrustworthy server could change the transaction before signing it, or use your secret key to sign additional arbitrary transactions as if they came from you.

 #### Request Format ####
 An example of the request format: